Ada-Developers-Academy/LessonPlanning/weeks/02/Overview.md

 Creating arrays, adding to and removing from arrays, and iterating through arrays with `.each`

 ## [Hashes](/lessons/02_hashes.md)
-Creating hashes, iterating through hashes, retrieving keys and values, deleting elements
+Creating hashes, iterating through hashes, retrieving keys and values, deleting elements, nested hashes

 ## Homework
 Work through Chapter 9 and Chapter 10 in Learn to Program.